-Hunger exists everywhere.
+Food insecurity exists everywhere.
 It doesn’t matter who you are or where you live.
-It’s in our own backyards.

 Our affiliate companies, the Ben Curtis Golf Academy & Fairway and Vines, raise awareness for the Ben Curtis Family Foundation to help combat childhood hunger.
 Click on a link below to learn more about doing good just by doing what you love.